 Reading for comprehension is the ultimate goal of reading.
 The process of teaching comprehension is strategic and engaging.
 I’m Kristy and I am here to share ideas that will make teaching comprehension easier for you.

 There are three steps in the reading process.
-Before, during, and after reading activities help students stay focused while they read.
-Here at “Lively Literacy Rocks” I’m going to share tips and resources to help you with activities that support the reading process.
+They are before, during, and after reading.
+Each step plays a role in the students’ reading comprehension.
+Here at “Lively Literacy Rocks” I’m going to share tips and resources to help you with activities that support reading for comprehension.

 Thank you for visiting my site.
+Check out my blog.
 Read and rock on!